Our Work in North America

-While progress has been made in protecting many individual species, much biodiversity is at risk in the region.
+While progress has been made in protecting many individual species, much biodiversity is at risk throughout North America.
 Increasing pressures from land use change, invasive species, climate change, and pollution are affecting land and coastal marine environments.

 We are on the brink of a global mass extinction of species, with 1 million of earth’s 8 million species currently in danger of disappearing.
-In Canada and the U.S., we have seen nearly 30% of our birds disappear in the last 50 years.
+Five years after the 3 billion birds lost research report, America is still losing birds.

 We depend on nature to sustain livelihoods, but as a region of avid consumers, we also depend on nature to support our lifestyles.
 We are consuming resources in a quantity that exceeds the planet’s capacity to regenerate.
-In North America alone, 25-30% of food is wasted each year, which translates to 18 million hectares of wasted cropland, amounting to US$255million in biodiversity loss.
+In North America, about 30% or food is wasted each year with over 3 million tonnes in Canadian households and over 24 million tonnes in American households.
+This leads to millions of hectares of wasted cropland, resulting in biodiversity loss.

-North American’s disposal of single-use plastics is also on the rise, partly as a result of the COVID-19 pandemic.
-This has serious impacts on biodiversity as plastic waste threatens rivers, lakes, and oceans.
-It is predicted that by 2050 our oceans will have more plastic than fish by volume, and scientists estimate that 94% of tap water in the United States is contaminated by microplastic fibers.
+North American’s disposal of single-use plastics continues to rise which has serious impacts on biodiversity, as plastic waste threatens rivers, lakes, and oceans.
+Our tap water is already contaminated by microplastics and it is predicted that by 2050, our oceans will contain more plastic than fish by volume.

 Air quality in the region has been improving, but air pollution remains the largest environmental health challenge in North America.
 Over 40% of the U.S. population – about 134 million people – face health risks resulting from air pollution, according to the American Lung Association, and the improvements in air quality are not evenly distributed.